X

 3. Limited Domain Extensions

-Google supports 300 extensions (TLDs) and you’ll get most of the popular extensions including .com, .org, and .net.
+Google supports 300 extensions (TLDs), and you’ll get most of the popular extensions, including .com, .org, and .net.
 However, there are 1,000+ domain extensions available.
-If you’re looking for extensions that are out of the ordinary, check Domain.com.

 Google Domains Alternatives

 For its ease of use and competitive pricing, Google Domains gets a thumbs up from us.
-However, we honestly feel there are much better deals out there.
+However, we honestly feel there are many better deals out there.

 Here are the top competitors of Google Domains:

-Bluehost is the most trusted web hosting company and are even officially recommended by WordPress.org.
+Bluehost is the most trusted web hosting company and is even officially recommended by WordPress.org.
+This tells you something about their reliability and WordPress integration.

-With Bluehost, you can get started for as low as $2.75 per month and you’ll get everything you need to set up your website with ease.
-This includes:
+With Bluehost, you can get started for as low as $1.99 per month, and you’ll get everything you need to set up your website with ease.

 • Web and WordPress hosting